 Please use the Google Translate feature at the top right of the page to view the following content in Spanish and a variety of other languages.⼁Utilice la función Google Translate en la parte superior derecha de la página para ver el siguiente contenido en español y en una variedad de otros idiomas.

 During the November 2020 General Municipal Election, Grover Beach residents will be able to vote on the proposed one-cent (or 1.0%) local transactions and use tax ("sales tax"), Measure F-20.
-If passed by Grover Beach voters, Measure F-20 would generate approximately $1.8 million annually to help Grover Beach address important community needs.
+If passed by Grover Beach voters, Measure F-20 could generate approximately $1.8 million annually to help Grover Beach address important community needs.
 These include infrastructure projects, economic development programs, and public safety and emergency services.

 If approved, all Measure F-20 revenues would stay local--none of it would go to the County or State.
 Revenues would help fund a variety of City services and programs, such as:

 Repairing major streets that are regional in nature with high traffic volumes, such as West Grand Avenue and Oak Park Boulevard